percyfal/slurm/README.md

 # slurm

-This cookiecutter profile provides a template for configuring Snakemake to run on the [SLURM Workload Manager](https://slurm.schedmd.com/).
+This cookiecutter provides a template Snakemake profile for configuring Snakemake to run on the [SLURM Workload Manager](https://slurm.schedmd.com/).
 The profile defines three scripts